Dana Goodrum

 What advice would you give to young women entering your industry?

-I would encourage young women entering this industry to intentionally connect with and champion one another, make their accomplishments visible, and actively build supportive communities where they can share challenges, exchange solutions, and grow together as they advance in their careers.
+Last and equally as important, I would encourage young women entering this industry to connect intentionally, champion one another, make their accomplishments visible, and actively build supportive communities where they can share challenges, exchange solutions, and grow together as they advance in their careers.

 What are the biggest challenges or opportunities in your field right now?